New cw-expansive homeomorphisms of surfaces: Monotone quotients on surfaces

-\begin{proof} Take $\epsilon_0$ from Lemma \ref{lem:tildeM=M}.
-Suppose that $f$ is half cw-expansive with constant $\expc\leq\epsilon_0$.
-By Remark \ref{rmk:maxEstCont} we know that the maximal $\expc$-stable continua are the equivalence classes that defines $\tilde M$.
+\begin{proof} Take $\epsilon_0$ from Proposition \ref{prop:tildeM=M}.
+Suppose that $f$ is half cw\hyph expansive with constant $\expc\leq\epsilon_0$.
+By Lemma \ref{lem:maxEstCont} we know that the maximal $\expc$-stable continua are the equivalence classes that defines $\tilde M$.
 Since $\dim M=2$ we have that $b_1(C)=0$ for every class $C\subseteq M$.
-Then, as explained in Remark \ref{rmkRoSt} the result follows by \cite{RoSt}*{Theorem 1}. \end{proof}
+Then the result follows by Theorem \ref{rmkRoSt}. \end{proof}

 For reference in \S \ref{secPartPert} we state the following direct consequence.